Sometimes in conversation, there are things you should never say to a man.

-When guys get together, we often talk about how our wives and girlfriends get all mad when we say the wrong thing.
+For example: When guys get together, they sometimes talk about how their wives and girlfriends get all mad when he said the wrong thing.

 We joke about getting sent to the doghouse when we give the wrong answer to "Does this dress make me look fat?" or "Is she pretty?"